ZenBerry/youtube_fade_in/readme.md

 Warning: it doesn't respect the original video volume for now haha, so it will be 100% at the end of the fade-in.

-It also might work with other similar platforms
+It also might work with other similar platforms.